jperdek/automatedSPLEvolutionFramework/README.md

-# CONTAINERIZATION USING DOCKER COMPOSE
+# EXTRACTING ARTEFACTS FROM DOCKER COMPOSE ORCHESTRATION

 Run solution using Docker Compose according to steps specified above.
 In Docker Desktop you can view services as follows.